athomasoriginal/starterkit-wagtail/README.rst

 Overview
 ========

-Wagtail Starter Kit provides you with a flexible starting point for your Django project.
-Included in this template is a Django development environment provided by vagrant, a project layout based on pydanny's `cookiecutter django`_ and `Two Scoops of Django`_ and a lean set of dependencies.
+Wagtail Starter Kit provides you with a flexible starting point for your Django wagtail project.
+Included in this template is a Django/Wagtail development environment provided by vagrant, a project layout inspired by pydanny's `cookiecutter django`_ and `Two Scoops of Django`_ and a lean set of dependencies.
 The goal is to provide you with everything you need to quickly and easily start a new Django Wagtail project.

 Wagtail Starter Kit uses a scaffolding tool called `cookiecutter`_.
 Cookiecutter is similar to `Yeoman`_.
 These tools are used to automatically build out entire projects instead of you having to create files manually and modify their configurations.